Healthy Rant promise

 Who is Scott Carson

-My hope is that this Blog will show you and we’ll get to know each other.
-I am married to the most beautiful woman – Chris, we have three totally awesome children – Michelle, Valerie, and Joshua.
-We are grandparents to the gifted – Haley.
+My hope is that through this Blog and other sharing sites we’ll get to know each other.
+A single lad with three totally awesome children – Michelle, Valerie, and Joshua.
+I’m a grandparent to the gifted – Haley.
 Basically, I’m a life student, health conscious lad with a desire to share the good things I’ve learned in living out the healthstyle (coined from Darya Rose of Summer Tomato) I want.
-For most of my adult life I’ve been doing what I’ll call “the basic pillars”; nutrition, exercise, rest, and soul care and maintenance.
+For most of my adult life I’ve been doing what I’ll call “the basic pillars of healthy life”; nutrition, exercise, rest, and soul care and maintenance.

 I believe in the power and combined knowledge of the greater community (crowd sourcing) and so I count on learning much from you as well; what resources you’re discovering as well as what’s working for you.
 I’m counting on my dietitian /nutritionist and fitness specialist friends to keep me honest.
 As a shared experience, we’ll learn and grow together as there are no perfect diets, exercises’ or plans for everyone.
 Each one of us has his/her way we must follow.
 My aim and I hope yours, is that we help each other stay at it for life.